shachi-i/Celestial-Intelligence/README.md

 In this project, I built a complete ML pipeline that:

-Cleans and preprocesses astronomical signal data Handles severe class imbalance using SMOTE
+Cleans and preprocesses astronomical signal data, Handles severe class imbalance using SMOTE,
-Applies robust feature scaling
+Applies robust feature scaling,
 Trains and evaluates:
-XGBoost Classifier
+XGBoost Classifier,
-Deep Neural Network (MLP)
+Deep Neural Network (MLP),
 Compares model performance using classification metrics and ROC-AUC